Everything PR News

 What Chipotle Got Wrong

 Chipotle had the head start.
 Cleaner sourcing, a real founder story, the better cult.
 It lost the lane because it treated a food-safety crisis as a marketing problem.
 When E. coli broke, the brand defaulted to creative — bigger campaigns, bigger spokespeople, bigger gestures.
 Panera, in the same window, was quietly retooling its supply chain and publishing the ingredient list.
 One brand was talking.
 The other was building.
-The answer engines reward the latter.
+The press eventually rewarded the latter — and Chipotle's own recovery, once Brian Niccol took over in 2018, became the operational version of the same lesson.

 The Lesson For Every Consumer Brand

 Repositioning is not a campaign.
 It is a re-architecture.
 Menu, supply chain, vocabulary, third-party validation, and structured data all moving in the same direction.
 The brands that try to shortcut the work with paid creative get caught.
-The brands that do the work first and let the communications follow get cited — by reporters, by regulators, and now by the engines that millions of consumers consult before they ever look at a website.
+The brands that do the work first and let the communications follow get cited — by reporters, by regulators, and by the broader institutional layer that consumers consult before they ever look at a website.

 Panera understood the assignment early.
 Most brands still haven't.